nim-lang/Nim/doc/docgen.rst

 `mergeIndexes() <rstgen.html#mergeIndexes,string>`_.
 This section documents the file format in detail.

-Index files are line-oriented and tab-separated (newline and tab characters have to be escaped).
-Each line represents a record with at least two fields but can have up to four (additional columns are ignored).
+Index files are line oriented and tab separated (newline and tab characters have to be escaped).
+Each line represents a record with at least two fields, but can have up to four (additional columns are ignored).
 The content of these columns is:

 1. Mandatory term being indexed.
-Terms can include quoting according to Nim's rules (e.g. \`^\`).
+Terms can include quoting according to Nim's rules (eg. \`^\`).
-2. Base filename plus anchor hyperlink (e.g. ``algorithm.html#*,int,SortOrder``).
+2. Base filename plus anchor hyperlink (eg.
+   ``algorithm.html#*,int,SortOrder``).
-3. Optional human-readable string to display as a hyperlink.
+3. Optional human readable string to display as hyperlink.
 If the value is not present or is the empty string, the hyperlink will be rendered using the term.
 Prefix whitespace indicates that this entry is not for an API symbol but for a TOC entry.